 Each of the export control regimes provides for university education to be conducted outside their control — but each takes a slightly different approach.

-The EAR provides that educational information released by instruction in catalog courses and associated teaching laboratories of academic institutions (with some encryption exceptions) is not subject to the EAR [EAR §734.3(b)(3)(iii) ].
+The EAR provides that educational information released by instruction in catalog courses and associated teaching laboratories of academic institutions (except for certain encryption technology) is not subject to the EAR [EAR §734.3(b)(3)(iii) ].